Click to Return to Conference Hub

 Keynote

 At a time when many Americans feel that democracy is failing them, and citizens believe their voices don’t matter and their votes don’t count, there is an urgent need for new approaches to strengthen our democratic systems.
-Join us for a discussion with Dr. Ismar Volić, who will share his unique expertise in applying mathematics and data science to civic challenges.
-As a mathematician studying the geometry of data and its applications to issues such as gerrymandering, electoral representation, and participatory governance, Dr. Volić illustrates how quantitative analysis can provide common ground for rebuilding trust in democratic processes.
+Join us for a discussion with Dr. Ismar Volić, Director of the Institute for Mathematics and Democracy at Wellesley College, who will share his unique expertise in applying mathematics and data science to civic challenges.
+Author of Making Democracy Count: How Mathematics Improves Voting, Electoral Maps, and Representation, a mathematician studying the geometry of data and its applications to issues such as gerrymandering, electoral representation, and participatory governance, Dr. Volić illustrates how quantitative analysis can provide common ground for rebuilding trust in democratic processes.

 Community Vulnerability vs. Deprivation: Analyzing Spatial Equity Data